 Don’t add content to home page to please search engines.
 Google doesn’t expects to see a lot of content on the home page anyway.
 It understands that a home index page is mostly made of navigation links and images.
 So, if you want to go with an image and navigation only home page for aesthetic for branding reasons, don’t stop because it will affect your store’s performance on Search Engines.
 It won’t.

 This list is by no means is exhaustive; there are questions no one knows the answers to.
-If you disagree to any of our answer here, please feel free to express your disagreement or add a new question to this list in comment section below.
+If you disagree to any of our answer here, please feel free to express your disagreement or add a new question to this list in the comment section below.

 Pulkit Rastogi, Founder & Ecommerce Consultant